Boris Johnson referred to police over fresh claims he broke lockdown rules

 The Cabinet Office said it passed on material to the authorities “in line with the obligations in the Civil Service Code”.

 A spokeswoman said: “Information came to light during the process of preparing evidence for submission to the Covid Inquiry.
 It was identified as part of the normal disclosure review of potentially relevant documents being undertaken by the legal team for inquiry witnesses.

-In-line with obligations in the Civil Service Code, this material has been passed to the relevant authorities and it is now a matter for them.”
+“In-line with obligations in the Civil Service Code, this material has been passed to the relevant authorities and it is now a matter for them.”

+The Liberal Democrats said it is an “outrage” and that Mr Johnson should “consider his position as an MP”.

 A Metropolitan Police spokesman said: “We are in receipt of information from the Cabinet Office passed to us on 19 May 2023, which we are currently assessing.